 Pretend you do a two-year residency program and earn $110,000 once you’re employed by the hospital.
 Here’s the cost of PSLF versus refinancing at a 5%, 10-year fixed rate.

-This is a compelling benefit worth over $127,000 over 10 years!
-Any not for profit pharmacist must set their loan balance up to receive PSLF.
+This is a compelling benefit worth over $127,000 over 10 years of service!
+Any not-for-profit pharmacist must set their loan balance up to receive PSLF.
 That said, you should probably not choose a job solely because it qualifies.
 Make sure to take advantage of the benefit though if you want that kind of a career.

 Going for Pharmacist Student Loan Forgiveness in the Private Sector

 Going for loan forgiveness in the private sector is a little-understood path to pharmacist loan forgiveness.
 Under this strategy, you only need to make 20 to 25 years of payments on the PAYE or REPAYE plan.
 You can choose the IBR plan or income-contingent repayment too, but I’ve found that it seldom makes sense to use.

-The PAYE plan requires you to pay 10% of your discretionary income for 20 years.
+The PAYE plan requires you to pay 10% of your discretionary income as your monthly payments for 20 years.
 At the end of that period, you must pay taxes on the forgiven balance as if it was a bonus.